MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 ## Disaggregated Hyper-V with SAN or NAS Storage

-In this configuration, you install Hyper-V is a cluster with VMs that access their storage over the network like [hyperconverged storage](#disaggregated-hyper-v-with-hyperconverged-storage), but Hyper-V uses SAN or NAS storage from a storage vendor instead.
+In this configuration, you install Hyper-V in its own cluster.
+The VMs on the Hyper-V hosts access their storage over the network using SAN or NAS storage from a storage vendor instead.

 When using this configuration: